JumHorn/AddBrace/README.md

 and ignore all characters between the brace

 ### conclusion
-my code may make you cry which I don't want to review any more
+my code will make you cry which I don't want to review any more